oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     }
 ```

-Any given SBOM URL of value type `string` and format `uri` contains a URL of one SBOM for this product.
+Any given SBOM URL of value type `string` with format `uri` contains a URL of one SBOM for this product.

 ##### 3.1.3.3.6 Full Product Name Type - Product Identification Helper - Serial Numbers